mbrsagor/backend-drf/README.md

 The following steps will walk you thru installation on a Mac.
 Linux should be similar.
 It's also possible to develop on a Windows machine, but I have not documented the steps.
-If you've developed django/react apps on Windows, you should have little problem getting up and running.
+If you've developed Django apps on Windows, you should have little problem getting up and running.

 ### Dependancies